Multivariate subjective fiducial inference: Applications to multivariate cases

-If $\beta$ is known, a sufficient statistic for $\alpha$ is $\sum_{i=1}^{n} \log x_i$, which will be treated as being the fiducial statistic $q(x)$.
-However, the cumulative density function of $q(x)$ in this case is again not mathematically very tractable.
-Therefore, similar to what was done in the previous example, the central limit theorem will be used to approximate the distribution of $q(x)$.
+If $\beta$ was known, a sufficient statistic for $\alpha$ would be $\sum_{i=1}^{n} \log x_i$, which therefore will be treated as being the fiducial statistic $Q(x)$ in this particular case.
+However, the cumulative density function of $Q(x)$ in this case is again not mathematically very tractable.
+For this reason, similar to what was done in the previous example, the central limit theorem will be used to approximate the distribution of the statistic $Q(x)$.